oasis-tcs/idpf-specification/idpf_specification.md

-In this model, SW posts descriptors to Device through the TX queue in the same manner it does for the “single queue model” and as in the “single queue model", SW sets the RS bit to indicate HW on which descriptors it should report a completion to SW.
+In this model, SW posts descriptors to Device through the TX queue in the same manner it does for the “single queue model” and as in the “single queue model", SW sets the RS bit to indicate to Device on which descriptors it should report a completion to SW.
 Similarly to the “single queue model” , In addition to reporting completions for descriptors marked as such by SW (RS bit setting),